-Our technology attorneys are supported by attorneys across disciplines, including Certified Ethical Hackers (C|EH) and Certified Information Privacy Professionals (CIPP/US and CIPP/E) experienced with matters involving both U.S. and international privacy and data security laws.
-They work closely with our technology transactions attorneys to develop and implement strategies to allow our clients the flexibility to utilize customer data in meaningful ways, while managing risks.
+Our technology lawyers are supported by lawyers across disciplines, including a Certified Ethical Hacker (C|EH) and Certified Information Privacy Professionals (CIPP/US and CIPP/E) experienced with matters involving both U.S. and international privacy and data security laws.
+They work closely with our technology transactions lawyers to develop and implement strategies to allow our clients the flexibility to utilize customer data in meaningful ways, while managing risks.
 As clients encounter new marketplace opportunities, we routinely provide counsel regarding strategies to effectively transfer and manage personal information in compliance with global laws and regulations, including the General Data Protection Regulation (GDPR).